 It is important to consider your physical and mental health before travelling overseas.
 We encourage you to consider having vaccinations before you travel.
 At least eight weeks before you depart, make an appointment with your doctor or travel clinic for a basic health check-up, and to discuss your travel plans and any implications for your health, particularly if you have an existing medical condition.
 The World Health Organization (WHO) provides information for travellers and our health page also provides useful information for travellers on staying healthy.

 The standard of medical facilities and care throughout Switzerland is comparable with Australia.
 The cost of treatment is very expensive.
 Up-front payment is required if a patient does not have medical insurance.

 There have been several outbreaks of measles reported in Switzerland in recent years.
-General information on measles can be found on the Department of Health and Ageing's website and the Immunise Australia website.
+General information on measles can be found on the Department of Health website and the Immunise Australia website.

 Where to get help